 Launching an eLearning business in China

-The current eLearning landscape Zuoyebang and Yuanfandao are both educational apps that offer after-school assistance to students and some online courses similar to MOOCs.
-Zuoyebang offers online courses, live lessons and homework help for kindergarten to 12th grade students.
+In the current eLearning landscape, Zuoyebang and Yuanfandao are both educational apps that offer after-school assistance to students and some online courses similar to MOOCs.
+Zuoyebang offers online courses, live lessons, and homework help for kindergarten to 12th-grade students.
 Meanwhile, Yuanfudao offers live tutoring, online Q&A for students, as well as math problem-checking assistance to its members.

-These are similarly offered by the older and more popular TAL Education Group that is currently listed in the New York Stock Exchange (NYSE).
-Their online after-school tutoring services are offered from primary to secondary students, in small classes or one-to-one sessions.
-However, aside from the online tutoring services, TAL is also making waves by using artificial intelligence or AI technology for classes, specifically launching its Putonghua teacher app that gathered recognition from UNESCO.
+These are similarly offered by the older and more popular TAL Education Group which is currently listed on the New York Stock Exchange (NYSE).
+Their online after-school tutoring services are offered to primary to secondary students, in small classes or in one-to-one sessions.
+However, aside from the online tutoring services, TAL is also making waves by using artificial intelligence or AI technology for classes, specifically launching its Putonghua teacher app which gathered recognition from UNESCO.